 I put the binoculars down in front of me.
-I was thinking about rescuing him, as if Tex was laying their wounded.
+I was thinking about rescuing him as if Tex was laying there wounded.
 The man’s body gave no evidence of that.
 He’d been hit hard, gone into the water and drowned if the wound hadn’t killed him first.

 “Is he alive over there?”
 Jurgens asked, moving to lay next to me.

 I looked over at him, only a few feet from where I was.
 The man’s eyesight was terrific.
 To my unaided eyes, and I saw twenty-fifteen, Tex’s body was only distinguishable on the other bank because I’d seen it in the binoculars and now knew where it was.
 My mind roiled with clever responses but I didn’t answer.
 I simply wanted to kill Jurgens at the first opportunity, and never speak to him or hear from him again.
 The air came out of my lungs.
 I’d been holding it ever since the rottenest noncom in the entire corps had lain down next to me.
 I inhaled deeply, and then could not stop myself from commenting.

 “You were supposed to throw the fucking rope,” I accused, my anger seething out.